 EPACTT

-The aim of the EPACTT Project (EuroPean Accreditation Curriculum on Tobacco Treatment project) is to train and certify professionals in Eastern Europe (with a focus on Romania, Armenia, Georgia, Ukraine and Russia) , who successfully complete the courses along with the guidelines training.
-The professionals are then considered as competent in smoking cessation and knowledgeable of cutting edge issues in tobacco control.
+The aim of the EPACTT Project (EuroPean Accreditation Curriculum on Tobacco Treatment project) was to initially train and certify professionals in Eastern Europe (with a focus on Romania, Armenia, Georgia, Ukraine and Russia), who successfully complete the courses along with the guidelines training.
+The professionals are then considered as competent in smoking cessation and knowledgeable of cutting-edge issues in tobacco control.

 The aim is to create and mobilize a network of healthcare professionals and organizations, dedicated to advancing evidence-based tobacco dependence treatment and advocating for effective tobacco control policy, resting on the three following pillars.